Source-Controller/followDev/README.md

 ## Hi there!
 Welcome to my GitHub Profile! 👋

-I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
+My name is Mikael Huusko, and I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
 Please learn more about me, my skills, and projects by reading below!

 #### ✨  About Me